 - Cognitive.
 Although your short-term residents are focusing on building up their physical abilities, don't forget to engage their minds as well.
 They can still participate in your weekly trivia contests or your afternoon Name That Tune games.

 - Special Events.
 While the rehabilitation residents may not be able to leave the facility to attend activities, you can still include them in the special events at your facility.
-For instance, invite the short-term-stay ladies to your monthly Red Hat Ladies Tea Party or the men to your weekly Men's Poker Game Night.
+For instance, invite the short-term-stay ladies to your monthly Straw Hat Ladies Tea Party or the men to your weekly Men's Poker Game Night.

 - Independent Activities.
 Ask your residents and their visiting family members about their interests and typical daily activities.
 Learn what they enjoy doing and try to make sure that they can continue doing those activities while staying at your facility.
 For instance, if your resident enjoys sewing, be sure to provide her with a hand-sewing project, or if your resident enjoys listening to music while reading a book, be sure to provide a small radio as well as books from your facility's library.